MendezV/DFFT/README.md

 ```
 [VPoiss,CovMatPoiss,VPoissError]=extract_params_Poiss('DFFT/Trial_Data/occ_V.mat','True');
 ```
 The data in  ```occ_V.mat``` is a MAT-file containing a structure array with a single field.
 This field is a matrix in which rows correspond to time frames and columns correspond to each bin (labeled by an integer) .
 As such, the (i,j) entry of this matrix corresponds to the number of individuals inside bin j on frame i.
 These entries are measured for a single flies inside a square chamber with 49 bins.
 The total number of frames was 6384.
-As such, occ_f contains a 6384x49 matrix.
+As such, ```occ_V.mat``` contains a 6384x49 matrix.

 The output to MATLAB workspace should be :